0x7FFFFFFFFFFFFFFF/sql-docs/docs/relational-databases/sql-server-transaction-locking-and-row-versioning-guide.md

 With optimized locking enabled and when using the `SNAPSHOT` isolation level, the behavior of update conflicts is the same as without optimized locking.
 Update conflicts must be handled and retried by the application.

 > [!NOTE]
-> For more information on behavior changes with the lock after qualifiation (LAQ) feature of optimized locking, see [Query behavior changes with optimized locking and RCSI](performance/optimized-locking.md#behavior).
+> For more information on behavior changes with the lock after qualification (LAQ) feature of optimized locking, see [Query behavior changes with optimized locking and RCSI](performance/optimized-locking.md#behavior).

 ### Behavior in summary